 It is the responsibility of the driver to make sure the trailer brakes are functioning normally and adjusted appropriately.
 Failure to check and maintain trailer brakes may result in loss of vehicle control, crash, or serious injury.
 Trailer brake control system will work with most electric and electric-over-hydraulic trailer braking systems up to 3 axles (24A output to trailer brakes).
 Please be sure to test compatibility with the system at low speeds and in a safe area.
-If a warning message appears in the multi-information display (\rightarrow P. 563), have the vehicle inspected by your Toyota dealer immediately.
-Some electric-over-hydraulic trailer brake control system will not work with trailer hydraulic surge brakes.
+If a warning message appears in the multi-information display ( $\rightarrow$ P. 563), have the vehicle inspected by your Toyota dealer immediately.
+Some electric-over-hydraulic trailer brakes will take some minimum output to activate.
+Trailer brake control system will not work with trailer hydraulic surge brakes.